Ironbottom Sound (board game): Publication history

 In 1978, game designer Jack Greene created an updated edition of Avalon Hill's 1962 naval wargame Bismarck.
 The following year, Greene created a new naval wargame, Destroyer Captain, published by Quarterdeck Games.

 In 1981, Greene designed Ironbottom Sound, published in a flat box by Quarterdeck Games with cover art by Bill Haggart.
 The following year, Hobby Japan published a Japanese edition in a bookcase box with cover art by Rodger MacGowan.

 In the 1990s, Greene revised the game, adding rules for night actions, and the second edition, Iron Bottom Sound II, was published by Moments in History in 1998 using the same MacGowan artwork.

 Jack Greene extensively revised the rules again, added new scenarios — including one English Channel action between the British and Germans — and released Iron Bottom Sound III as a bilingual English/Japanese edition in 2015, published by K2 Publishing using MacGowan's cover art again.

-In 2021, Kilovolt Designs released a fourth edition in Japanese ("铁底湾的回响").
+In 2021, Kilovolt Designs released a fourth edition in Simplified Chinese ("铁底湾的回响").